kinglyjn/kinglyjn.github.io/README.md

 Replace your website domain in **CNAME** file.

-### <a name="put-in-a-jalpc-plug"></a>Put in a Jalpc Plug
+### <a name="put-in-a-blog-plug"></a>Put in a blog plug

-If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
+If you want to give credit to the blog theme with a link to my personal website <https://kinglyjn.github.io>, that'd be awesome.
 No worries if you don't.

 ### <a name="enjoy"></a>Enjoy

-Hope you enjoy using Jalpc.
+Hope you enjoy using this blog.
 If you encounter any issues, please feel free to let me know by creating an issue.
 I'd love to help.

-## <a name="upgrading-jalpc"></a>Upgrading Jalpc
+## <a name="upgrading-blog"></a>Upgrading blog

-Jalpc is always being improved by its users, so sometimes one may need to upgrade.
+Blog is always being improved by its users, so sometimes one may need to upgrade.

 ### <a name="ensure-theres-an-upstream-remote"></a>Ensure there's an upstream remote

 If `git remote -v` doesn't have an upstream listed, you can do the following to add it:

 ```
-git remote add upstream https://github.com/Jack614/jalpc_jekyll_theme.git
+git remote add upstream https://github.com/Jack614/jekyll_theme.git
 ```

 ### <a name="pull-in-the-latest-changes"></a>Pull in the latest changes